Daveonwave/gym4ReaL/docs/robofeeder.md

 # RoboFeederEnv

 This document describes the RoboFeeder environments available in the `Gym4ReaL` library for robotic grasping tasks using reinforcement learning.
-These environments are designed for use with the MuJoCo simulator and the OpenAI [Gymnasium](https://gymnasium.farama.org) interface, enabling efficient training and evaluation of robotic agents.
+These environments are designed for use with the MuJoCo simulator and the [Gymnasium](https://gymnasium.farama.org) interface, enabling efficient training and evaluation of robotic agents.

 ## Overview